zwitherow/automatic-virtual-atelier/README.md

 ## How it works

-The executable takes your MO2 installation directory (or a subfolder, see step 9) as an argument and looks for `ModOrganizer.ini`, traversing up the tree until it finds it.
+The executable takes your MO2 installation directory (or a subfolder) as an argument and looks for `ModOrganizer.ini`, traversing up the tree until it finds it.

 It parses the INI file to determine the game path and current MO profile.
 It then parses `<mo dir>/profiles/<current profile>/modlist.txt` to get the separators and associated mods.